tuantruong2206/myowncoin/doc/tor.md

 TOR SUPPORT IN BITCOIN
 ======================

-It is possible to run Bitcoin as a Tor hidden service, and connect to such services.
+It is possible to run Nilabit as a Tor hidden service, and connect to such services.

 The following directions assume you have a Tor proxy running on port 9050.
 Many distributions default to having a SOCKS proxy listening on port 9050, but others may not.
 In particular, the Tor Browser Bundle defaults to listening on a random port.
 See [Tor Project FAQ:TBBSocksPort](https://www.torproject.org/docs/faq.html.en#TBBSocksPort) for how to properly configure Tor.

-1. Run Bitcoin behind a Tor proxy
+1. Run Nilabit behind a Tor proxy
 ---------------------------------

-The first step is running Bitcoin behind a Tor proxy.
+The first step is running Nilabit behind a Tor proxy.
 This will already make all outgoing connections be anonymized, but more is possible.

 	-proxy=ip:port  Set the proxy server.
 If SOCKS5 is selected (default), this proxy